-absolution pop up windows the parameters required for data nanothing within 5111 if E_ver1.
-Parameter Variable Input Type Format Possible Values Default Magnitude Distribution Model Method String String 'GRU', 'GRT', 'NPU', 'NPT' - Time Unit Tunit Select String String 'Day', 'Month', 'Year' • Magnitude MaG from pop-up Scalar Double real Equal to catalog maximum Period PLength window Scalar Double Positive 30 Maximum Magnitude + Mmax Dou (or string o Greater or equal to the maximum magnitude in the catalog 'adaptive'
+Parameter Variable Input Type Format Possible Values Default Magnitude Distribution Model Method String String 'GRU', 'GRT', 'NPU', 'NPT' - Time Unit Tunit String String 'Day', 'Month', 'Year' - Target Magnitude MaG Select Scalar Double real Equal to catalog maximum Target Period PLength from Scalar Double Positive 30 Maximum Magnitude + Mmax pop-up window (or st uble ring as ault) Greater or equal to the maximum magnitude in the catalog 'estimated' Number of Synthetic samples for M max Bias estimation Nsynth Scalar Integer Greater than 1 1000

-$GRU: Gutenberg-Richter\ unbounded,\ GRT:\ Gutenberg-Richter\ truncated,\ NPU:\ non-parametric\ unbounded,\ NPT:\ non-parametric\ truncated$ the dimensions of the area and/or seismicity history.
-The default value is 'adaptive', meaning that the Mmax is estimated by the Kijko-Sellevoll formula, individually for each one of the selected time windows.
-Alternatively, the User may set a specific (constant) value for Mmax applied to the entire study area.
+\GRU: Gutenberg-Richter unbounded, GRT: Gutenberg-Richter truncated, NPU: non-parametric unbounded, NPT: non-parametric truncated

-&lt;sup>+For the special case of the truncated magnitude distributions (GRT and NPT), the maximum magnitude must also be set.
-This magnitude corresponds to the maximum possible magnitude given
++For the special case of the truncated magnitude distributions (GRT and NPT), the maximum magnitude must also be set.
+This magnitude corresponds to the maximum possible magnitude given the dimensions of the area and/or seismicity history.
+The default value is 'estimated', meaning that the Mmax is estimated by the Kijko and Sellevoll (1989) formula, considering the entire available sample (all time windows) with M≥MC.
+The Mmax bias is also taken into account (Lasocki and Urban, 2011).
+Alternatively, the User may set a specific value of Mmax applied to the entire study area.

 STEP 7.
-OUTPUTS: after the analysis is performed by the System, the following output results are produced and stored in the directory "Outputs\SHA".
+OUTPUTS: after the analysis is performed by the System, the following output results are produced and stored in the directory "Outputs SHA".